exercism/java/exercises/concept/bird-watcher/.docs/instructions.md

 ## 5. Calculate the number of visiting birds for the first number of days

-Implement the `BirdWatcher.getCountForFirstDays()` method that returns the number of birds that have visited your garden from the start of the week, but limit the count to the specified number of days from the start of the week.
+Implement the `BirdWatcher.getCountForFirstDays()` method that returns the number of birds that have visited your garden from the start of the week, but limit the count to the specified number of days from the beginning of the week.

 ```java
 int[] birdsPerDay = { 2, 5, 0, 7, 4, 1 };